-When you are making a choice between a duvet or a comforter, you need to keep several factors in mind like the ease of washing, bed making habits, etc.
+When you are making a choice between a duvets or a comforter, you need to keep several factors in mind like the Ease of washing, bed making habits, etc.

-A duvet cover is a type of blanket for your bedding.
+A comfy duvet cover is a type of blanket for your bedding.
+A duvet always require a two distinct piece of bedding.
 A duvet or comforter goes inside it and at the top, it usually has a button, zipper or tie.
 It allows the insert to stay in place.

 To protect or to create a new look, one can place duvet or comforter inside a duvet cover.